chrismooreproductions/bustimes/readme.txt

 to consider trains and trams too (each public transport stop has an atco code.

-This is an ongoing project as a demonstrator of stuff I can build while I'm not at work.
+This is an ongoing project as a demonstrator of stuff I can build.

 *********************************
 *                               *